-Summer marks the beginning of berry season in the Northwest.
-Strawberries, blackberries, raspberries, black caps, and of course our huckleberries will all begin to show up as the season progresses.
+Summer marks the beginning of berry season here in the Northwest.
+Strawberries, blackberries, raspberries, blueberries, black caps and of course huckleberries begin their glorious arrival.

-The next best option is to go to your local farmers market.
-Here produce is picked right before it is sold, given time to ripen on the vine.
+For the tastiest berries, head to your local farmers market.
+There, produce is picked right before it is sold, given time to ripen on the vine.
 Much of the produce that finds it way to our grocery stores have been picked early for travel, ripening off the vine, producing a fruit or vegetable that often lacks in flavor and vibrancy.

 A little tip.